 One Liner Review:

 Now this is a powerhouse of a movie.
 It’s dark, depressing, and still filled with wild criminal energy.
 How they pulled this off is pretty remarkable.
-Especially when it also deal with one of the most iconic characters of all time, and when Heath Ledger has already won an Oscar for playing the role seriously.
+Especially when it also deals with one of the most iconic characters of all time, and when Heath Ledger has already won an Oscar for playing the role seriously.
 But they did it.
-And they did it by truly giving us an origin story of a character who never wanted anything more then happiness, as he watches the world around him crumble.
+And they did it by truly giving us an origin story of a character who never wanted anything more than happiness, as he is forced to watch the world around him crumble.
 You really feel for this character and understand him, and perhaps that’s the biggest accomplishment of all.

-What they, (and by they I mean Todd Phillips and Joaquin Phoenix, the writer / director and the star,) did here is thry made a sympathetic antihero of sorts, out of the Joker.
+What they, (and by they I mean Todd Phillips and Joaquin Phoenix, the writer / director and the star,) did here is they made a sympathetic antihero of sorts, out of the Joker.
 Now this is no “secretly a good guy,” vigilante movie.
 It’s not Venom, where the worst thing the protagonist does is steal some secrets from a a really bad guy.
 The Joker is a killer.
 And he doesn’t kill only murderers.
-The Joker kills people with the grey side to them.
-That means people who have done something to cross him, whether they spread a rumor about him, made something up about him, physically gets him up, or just made fun of him.
+The Joker kills people with a gray side to them.
+That means people who have done something to cross him, whether they spread a rumor about him, made something up about him, physically beat him up, or just made fun of him.

 One of the other clowns talks to Arthur about getting jumped.
-He ends up giving Arthur a gun.
-And then when Arthur gets attacked a second time on a train, he makes sure to use that gun, killing his three attackers.
+He tells Arthur how unsafe it is, and ends up giving Arthur a gun.
+And then when Arthur gets attacked again, this time on a train, he makes sure to use that gun, killing his three attackers.
 But let’s back track for a moment to talk about why he got attacked on the train.
 Arthur has a laughing condition.
 He starts laughing out loud sometimes for no reason at all.
 And it is a really fantastic laugh.
 When it happens on a bus, Arthur ends up handing a woman a laminated card that explains this.
-It tells her the condition causes his facial expressions and sound to not match the way her really feels.
+It tells her the condition he has causes his facial expressions and sound to not match the way he really feels.
 And so when he starts laughing on the subway car, as these three stock brokers harass a woman, the guys turn their attention on him.
-That’s when they beat him up and then get shit and killed.
+That’s when they beat him up and then get themselves shot and killed.

 And this is where Arthur becomes the Joker.
 Not fully formed or anything, but it’s when he first transforms into a killer.
-He leaves the subway scene and ducks into a men’s room where he does a very strange transformative dance.
+He leaves the subway platform and ducks into a men’s room where he does a very strange transformative dance.
 And now Arthur has more confidence.
-He bursts into the apartment of a neighbor he had flirting with and starts making out with her.
-He does stand up comedy at an open mic for the first time.
-And he decides to dig deeper into his mother’s obsession with Thomas Wayne, father of Bruce Wayne, the man who will One day become Batman.
+He bursts into the apartment of a neighbor he had been flirting with and starts making out with her.
+He does stand-up comedy at an open mic for the first time.
+And he decides to dig deeper into his mother’s obsession with Thomas Wayne, father of Bruce Wayne, the man who will one day become Batman.